ChenHaoHSU/ML2019SPRING/final/README.md

 # Directory structure

-- `src`: folder of source codes including all .py files
+- `src/`: folder of source codes including all .py files
-- `requirements`: python3 package requirements.
+- `requirements.txt`: python3 package requirements.
 Please try to install all the packages listed.
 - `data_setup.py`: script to set up the environments for dataset, not packages.
 - `train_50.sh`: script to train model with Resnet50 as backbone.
 - `train_101.sh`: script to train model with Resnet101 as backbone.